ESJiang/useContext-useReducer-practice/README.md

 > useContext provides a way to manage global state and facilitates data sharing between different components without the need for manual prop drilling.

-> useReducer is better suited for complex state logic within a component,
+> useReducer is better suited for complex state logic within a component.